axelerant/testimonials-widget/readme.txt

 = Additional Testimonials Widget Features =

 * Adjustable animation speed
+* Archive Page URL and Testimonial Page URL are prevented from being the same or matching existing pages.
 * Auto-migration from pre-2.0.0 custom table to new Testimonials Widget custom post type
 * Automatic linking of email and URL fields via source or company fields
 * Clickable widget titles